Containers on Windows

 With containers, developers can build an app in any language.
 These apps are completely portable and can run anywhere - laptop, desktop, server, private cloud, public cloud or service provider - without any code changes.

-Containers helps developers build and ship higher-quality applications, faster.
+Containers help developers build and ship higher-quality applications, faster.

 Containers for IT Professionals